Saint Lawrence’s Church, Church Street just before start of climb.

-The most intriguing point of interest on this climb is by far Saint Lawrence’s Church which is aptly located on Church Street 200 meters to the north of the start of the climb.
-The church dates back to the 12th century and its tower to the 15th.
+The most intriguing point of interest on this climb by far is Saint Lawrence’s Church, aptly located on Church Street, 200 meters to the north of the start of the climb.
+The church itself dates back to the twelfth century, and its tower to the fifteenth.

-The climb itself is steep at 9.5% but the views generally unremarkable.
+The climb itself is steep at 9.5% but the views are generally unremarkable.

 The first kilometer averages 10.5%, but the climb softens thereafter and we finish up the final 300 meters at just under 6%.

 At the summit there is a sign for Dovers Hill, and a parking lot just across from it from which broad grass hiking trails begin.